See You Again (Carrie Underwood song)

 "See You Again" is a song by American country music artist Carrie Underwood.
 It was written by Underwood, Hillary Lindsey, and David Hodges.
 It was released as the fourth and final single from Underwood's fourth studio album, Blown Away, on April 15, 2013.
 Underwood announced the single on her official Twitter account.

 Underwood debuted the song on the twelfth season of American Idol on April 4, 2013.
 "See You Again" is Underwood's eighteenth consecutive Top 10 single on the Billboard Hot Country Songs chart and is also her seventeenth single to be certified at least Gold by the RIAA.
 As of December 2013, the single has sold 740,000 copies in the United States.
-On August 10, 2015, "See You Again" was officially certified as Platinum.
+On October 30, 2025, "See You Again" was officially certified as two-times Platinum.

 Content

 "See You Again" tells the story of moving onwards after experiencing the death of a loved one in life.
 The lyrics provide hope and promise through Underwood's belief that one will reunite with every fallen loved one in the afterlife.
 The song's opening consists of a solo piano, followed by a backing chorus and band kicking in shortly after.

 "See You Again" was originally one of three songs written for the 2010 feature film The Chronicles of Narnia: The Voyage of the Dawn Treader.
 Of the three songs that Underwood, Hodges, and Lindsey co-wrote for the film, the workers behind the project opted to choose "There's a Place For Us."
 Underwood pushed to include "See You Again" on her fourth studio album, Blown Away, during the writing process of the album.